Lutando/docs-oxd/sources/libraries/python/index.md

 client.register_site()
 ```

-**Note:** `register_site()` can be skipped as any `get_authorization_url()` automatically registers the site.
+**Note:** `register_site()` can be skipped as any `get_authorization_url()`
+automatically registers the site.

 #### Get Authorization URL

-Next Generate an authorization url which the user can visit to authorize your application to use the information from the OP.
+Next generate an authorization url which the web application will
+redirect the person to authorize the release of personal data
+to your application from the OP.

 ```python
 auth_url = client.get_authorization_url()
 ```

-#### Get access token
+#### Get Tokens

-In the web application, redirect the user to the `auth_url`.
-After authentication and authorization at the OP, the user is sent back to the website.
-The website needs to parse the information from the callback url and use it to get the access token.
-Refer to your web framework to how to get these values from the callback url.
+After authentication and authorization at the OP, the response will
+contain code and state values.
+You'll need these in this method
+to obtain an `id_token`, `access_token`, and `refresh_token`.

 ```python
 # code, scopes, state = parse_callback_url_querystring()  # Refer your web framework
 tokens = client.get_tokens_by_code(code, scopes, state)
 ```

-#### Get user claims
+#### Get User Claims

-Claims (information fields) made availble by the OP can be fethed using the access token obtained above.
+User claims (information about the person) is made available by the OP
+can be fetched using the access token obtained above.
+Simply obtaining
+tokens is not good enough--you need the user claims to know who is the
+person

 ```python
 user = oxc.get_user_info(tokens.access_token)